Best Cashback Credit Cards in Malaysia 2026

 Below RM1,0000.2%RM2

 If you spend RM2,900 in a month, you're stuck in the 3% tier.
-Spend just RM100 more and you jump to 5%, which could mean an extra RM10 to RM20 in rebates, depending on your spending mix.
+Spend just RM100 more, and you jump to 5%, which could mean an extra RM10 to RM20 in rebates, depending on your spending mix.

-Calculating Your Actual Cashback
+Calculating Your Cashback Earnings

 If numbers are not your forte, here are some visual illustrations of how the cashback is calculated: